Eddie095500/Eddie095500/README.md

 # Hi there, I'm Eddie 👋

-## 👔 Contact Center Director | Service & Support Leader
+## 👔 Contact Center Senior Manger | Service & Support Leader

 Welcome to my GitHub!
 As a Contact Center Director, I am passionate about optimizing service delivery, enhancing support operations, and empowering teams to deliver exceptional customer experiences.
 My focus is on leveraging technology, process improvement, and data-driven strategies to exceed customer expectations.